Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

 Monitoring this KPI helps organizations optimize preventive maintenance schedules and plans to reduce unplanned downtime wherever possible.

 To calculate this metric, simply start by identifying the total number of operational hours for a specific asset over a defined period.
-Then, you’ll need to divide that number by the number of failures that happened during that period.
+Then, divide that by the number of failures that happened during that period.

 MTBF = Total Operational Time / Total Number of Failures